lucrae/django-cheat-sheet/README.md

 ForeignKey(SomeModel, unique=True)
 ```

-- For more detail and examples, the official documentation provides a lot of useful information: https://docs.djangoproject.com/en/2.0/topics/db/models/
+- For more detail and examples, the [official documentation for models]( https://docs.djangoproject.com/en/2.0/topics/db/models/) provides a lot of useful information.

 ## :postbox: Creating model objects and queries
 - The following examples are based off the following example `models.py`: